-At its simplest, a piggyback mortgage can be defined as a second mortgage, typically a home equity loan or home equity line of credit (HELOC).
+Have you heard the term “piggyback mortgage” and wondered what it is?
+At its most basic, a piggyback mortgage can be considered a second mortgage.
+These are usually either a home equity loan or home equity line of credit (HELOC).

 How Do Piggyback Loans Work?

 When appropriate for a homebuyer’s unique situation, a piggyback mortgage might potentially save the borrower in monthly costs and reduce the total amount of a down payment.

 Here’s an example to consider of how they work:

 Jerry is buying a home for $400,000.
 He doesn’t want to put down more than $40,000 for the down payment.
 This eliminates several mortgage types.
 He works with his lender through the prequalification and preapproval process to secure a first mortgage for $320,000, then with a piggyback mortgage lender to secure a piggyback mortgage of $40,000, and finishes the financing process with his down payment of $40,000.